Skip to content

 • social media connections with patients and students.

-The section on patient privacy is particularly useful, as it is clear and specific.
+The section on patient privacy is particularly useful because it’s simple, clear, and direct.

 Patient Privacy policy, University of Washington Medicine